 - Friday Funday

 Writing my first blog post made me realise this was something I wanted to grow with.
-I wanted to take blogging seriously and that means having to invest in a little here and there.
+I wanted to take blogging seriously, and that means having to invest a little here and there.

 When looking at blog investment, I budget £50 a month for my blog.
 That includes a website, self-hosting, email address, design software such as Canva, Grammarly and any other promotional.